adamtow/cronios/documentation.md

 1. Display a banner notification.
 2. Display a banner notification with sound.
 3. Switch back to the Shortcuts app using the Open App action in Shortcuts.
+4. Detecting if the screen is off, which may indicate that the device is locked, and speaking to the user to unlock the device before proceeding.

 <span id="banners" class="section-header"></span>
 ## Banner notifications